 It’s estimated that since Nixon first declared war on drugs, the U.S. has spent over a trillion dollars fighting it.
 And what do we have to show for it?
 The worst drug epidemic in our nation’s history.
 In my research, I read about drug policy falling under three broad views of the problem: that it rests with the suppliers, with the users, or the disease model of addiction.

 The eventual fall of the major Columbian cartels led to the rise of the Mexican cartels.
 Most of the drugs started coming through the southern borders of Texas, Arizona, and California.
 When a Mexican drug cartel loses its leader through arrest or death, it reorganizes or breaks up into new ones.
 Now with fentanyl, a good deal of it is coming from China.
 Drug dealers always find a way.
 Not to mention the fact that much of the current opioid epidemic was homegrown right here in the U.S. through Purdue Pharma and their product, OxyContin.
 Much of our drug policy has focused on the supply side.

 Disease Model of Addiction

-In another blog, I’m going to look at a controversial harm reduction strategy adopted by some European countries that many people believe is working: decriminalizing the consumption of all illegal drugs.
+In another blog, I look at a controversial harm reduction strategy adopted by some European countries that many people believe is working: decriminalizing the consumption of all illegal drugs.